snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/Azure-File-Share-connector.md

 # Azure File Share Graph Connector (Preview)

-The Azure File Share Graph Connector integrates Azure File Share data with the Microsoft 365 ecosystem, enabling advanced search and interaction capabilities via Microsoft Search and Copilot.
-By respecting NTFS permissions, it ensures that only authorized users can access indexed content within M365.
+The Azure File Share Graph Connector integrates Azure File Share data into the Microsoft 365 ecosystem, enabling advanced search and interaction capabilities via Microsoft Search and Copilot.
+It respects NTFS permissions, ensuring that only authorized users can access indexed content within Microsoft 365.

-This guide is designed for Microsoft 365 administrators responsible for configuring, managing, and monitoring the Azure File Share Graph Connector.
+This guide is intended for Microsoft 365 administrators responsible for configuring, managing, and monitoring the Azure File Share Graph Connector.

 ## Capabilities

 ### Access
-- Users can access Azure File Share data via Microsoft Search and Copilot.
+- Enables access to Azure File Share data via Microsoft Search and Copilot.
-- Access control integrates Azure Active Directory (AAD) and NTFS permissions, ensuring secure data interaction.
+- Integrates Azure Active Directory (AAD) and NTFS permissions for secure data interaction.

 ### Data Syncing
-- Supports periodic full crawls and incremental crawls (configurable intervals).
+- Supports periodic full crawl.
 - Indexes text-based file content, metadata, directory structures, and ACLs.

 ## Limitations

 ### Indexing
-- Text-based files are indexed up to 4MB in size (3.8MB content + 0.2MB metadata).
+- Indexes text-based files up to 4MB (3.8MB content + 0.2MB metadata).
-- Supported formats include Microsoft Office files, PDFs, text files, JSON files, and other text-based files.
-The content indexing of non-text files is excluded by default.
+- Supports formats like Microsoft Office files, PDFs, text files, JSON files, and other text-based files.
+Non-text files are excluded by default.

 ## Prerequisites

-Before you set up an Azure File Share connector, ensure the following prerequisites are met:
+Before setting up the Azure File Share Connector, ensure the following:

 ### Azure File Share Configuration
-- Your Azure File Share should be mounted on a device.
+- Your Azure File Share must be mounted on a device.
-- A Graph Connector Agent (GCA) must be installed and registered on the device.
+- Install and register a Graph Connector Agent (GCA) on the device.

 ### User Credentials
 Use the same credentials for: